thephm/microsoft_tech/planner/New MS Planner AMA.md

 - Premium features like baselining are being worked on and portfolios.
 Won't be in basic plans.

 - Project for the web bringing into Planner in Teams.
-Will bring to the later
+Will bring to the Web later

 - Actively working on bringing Project online and Project desktop features to New Planner as premium features e.g. Baseline and portfolios